-In 2019, the federal government refunded, on average, $1,072 to tax payers (based on data from the Canada Revenue Agency[CRA]).
+In 2020, the federal government paid out an average of $1,850 in tax refunds to eligible individuals.
 Here are the deductions and credits you can claim to optimize your tax situation.

 Tax deductions are amounts that lower your taxable income.
 They give the illusion that you have earned less money during the year.
 When you lower your income, you can lower your marginal tax rate, which then lowers your average tax rate.